5 ways to cure scabies

 Just throw blankets, bed pad, towels, quilts and pillows in the dryer before reusing them.
 It would be crazy to be washing and drying those large things every day!
 Don't work any harder than you have to.
 Save your time and energy for doing the treatment program.

 In general, any mites or eggs on your clothing or sheets will die in 2 days.
+Mites simply die if they are off a human for longer than a couple days.
 So if you simply leave clothes, towels and sheets in a drawer or on a shelf they will "self-decontaminate".
 There is no need to put things in bags.
-Mites can live longer than 2 days in low temperatures and high humidity, so to be on the safe side, leave unused clothing alone for 4 to 7 days.
-But if you do wear or use something, be sure to treat it in the dryer before you wear or use them again.
+Mites can live longer than 2 days in low temperatures and very high humidity, so to be on the safe side, leave unused clothing alone for 4 to 7 days.
+If you don’t want to wait a couple days to re-use an item, just treat it in the dryer.

 So it makes sense to select a few days' or a weeks' worth of clothes, sheets, etc to wear and use while doing the scabies treatment and put the rest aside until you are cured.
 No need to be laundering huge piles of stuff if you don't have to.